karagenit/latin-bootstrap/README.md

 In particular, I found differences in my `/etc/my.cnf`.
 Specifically, I saw that many of the directory settings (which usually point to `/var/`) were pointing to `/mnt/ram4/var/`.
 Removing this prefix seemed to clear up my issue - I was immediately able to start the MySQL server.

 After that, I had a couple issues with permissions.
-First, obviously, I had to configure my user with access to all databases.
+First, obviously, I had to configure my user with access to all databases (and, well, create a new user).
 I also had to remove the `old_passwords=1` line from `/etc/my.cnf` ...
 I'm not sure what that did, but the DB was complaining about it (and taking it out seemed to fix it).

 #### Dictionary Database Configuration